Winter Soil Health - cover crops, leaf mulch & more!

 Fall and winter weather can be rough on our PNW garden soils.
 Continual rain and fluctuating temperatures can cause soil runoff, loss of nutrients and deteriorate soil structure.
 Soil organisms rely on healthy soil structure and plant roots to survive and continue to process organic matter into healthy soil.

 How you protect your garden soil (and soil buddies) in fall and winter will make all the difference next spring!
-For my coaching clients I always suggest that they plant a fall and winter garden - there are so many things we can grow over winter here in the PNW!
+For my coaching clients I always suggest that they plant a fall and winter garden - there are so many things we can grow over winter here in the PNW (read my fall and winter gardening guide here)!
 However, there is still occasionally at least one or two beds (or sections of the garden beds) that end up empty as of late fall.
 In that instance, I suggest seeding some cover crop.

-The best and easiest cover crops for urban gardens:
+The best and easiest cover crops for urban gardens are legumes

-I prefer to use legumes, specifically fava beans and field peas.
+I prefer to use legumes, specifically fava beans, field peas, and crimson clover.
 There are other types of cover crops but I have found these to be the easiest and most beneficial for urban gardeners.
 Here's why:

 Legume magic: Generally, after Summer and Fall crops are done growing your garden soil is fairly depleted of nutrients, mostly nitrogen which also easily leaches from the soil.
 Legumes partner with soil bacteria that fix nitrogen from thin air (no really) and feed it to the plant.
 The plant provides the bacteria with carbon.
 What a great partnership!